 - School — classes, classrooms, subjects, teachers, students, books, homework

 - Travel — directions, trains, airplanes, taxis, buses, ships, ferries, tickets, schedules, station and airport announcements, car rentals, hotels, reservations

-- Where can I find information about the upcoming redesign to the TOEIC Bridge test?
+- Where can I find information about the redesigned TOEIC Bridge tests?

-- View information about the upcoming redesign to the TOEIC Bridge test.
+- View information about the redesigned TOEIC Bridge tests.

 Listening and Reading FAQLearn more about frequently asked questions about the TOEIC Listening and Reading Tests

 Speaking and Writing FAQLearn more about frequently asked questions about the TOEIC Speaking and Writing Tests